-A significant portion of the District's budget continues to be repayment of 15 year long-term debt consolidated financing of Water Revenue Bonds in the amount of \$198,158 per year.
+A significant portion of the District's budget continues to be repayment of 15-year long-term debt consolidated financing of Water Revenue Bonds in the amount of \$198,158 per year.

-In addition, the District is currently paying down its twenty year term State Revolving Fund (SRF) construction loan in the amount of \$7,179,073. \$1.5 million was paid on the principal with surcharge money the District had collected from our customers over the years.
+In addition, the District is currently paying down its twenty-year term State Revolving Fund (SRF) construction loan in the amount of \$7,179,073. \$1.5 million was paid on the principal with surcharge money the District had collected from our customers over the years.
 This principal prepayment saves the District \$600,000 in interest over the life of the loan.
-There was also an additional payment of \$230,677 in fiscal year 2016-17.
+There was also an additional payment of \$230,677 in FY 2016-17.
 Total annual payments are approximately \$461,354 per year for the next 14 years.

 In September 2016, the District was awarded Prop 84 funding in the amount of \$530,000 for Well 10 Cr6 Treatment Mitigation.
-The District had also submitted pre-applications to the State for Prop 1 funding for well 15 and well 2a Cr6 Treatment in the amounts of \$965,625 and \$540,000 respectively.
-If the District does not receive an invitation to apply in the second stage of the application process, the State will recommend that the District apply for an SRF loan with 1.6% interest.
-The District is also considering other funding options from Holman Capital to offset project costs.
-A Cost-Benefit-Analysis (CBA) will be presented to the District Board after Prop 1 funding application determination.
+The District had also submitted Pre-applications to the State for Prop 1 funding for well 15 and well 2a Cr6 Treatment in the amounts of \$965,625 and \$540,000, respectively.
+The District did not receive funding commitments for these projects and is considering alternatives.